Epsom and Ewell: Elections

+Premises

+The council is based at Epsom Town Hall on The Parade, which was completed in 1934 for the old Epsom Urban District Council.

 Geography

 The borough is at a range of elevations, scaling the lower slopes of the North Downs and drains into a large stream which springs above the surface in Ewell, the Hogsmill River which drains into the Thames at Kingston.
 The borough comprises: